 To pursue this option, a student develops a program of at least 60 credit hours in courses related to a declared life objective and selected from more than one specified discipline.
+Note that the Multidisciplinary Studies Degree in Theology and another area is a subordinate of the Multidisciplinary Studies Degree description found on pg.
+62.

 A multidisciplinary major with Theology as the chief component requires the following courses: